Optimal data archival with Glacier: Understanding Archival data and its challenges

 Multiple Services: Combine diverse options for an effective archiving strategy

 Amazon’s compatibility of one storage service with the other opens up a lot of options for users with different kinds of data.
 Enterprises have to deal with three types of data: data that is accessed frequently, data that isn’t accessed frequently and archival data.
 A frequently accessed data object slowly transitions from most accessed to archival data.
-Users can start with Amazon’s S3 service, then after a certain period of time has passed since the creation of the object; move the data to S3-IA and finally to Glacier for archival.
+Users can start with Amazon’s S3 service, then after a certain period of time has passed since the creation of the object; they can move the data to S3-IA and finally to Glacier for archival.
 This can be done with a very simple code and doesn’t require excessive management.

 For instance, if you wish to backup emails to the cloud, you can use this code to sort where exactly your email is kept.
-After a year, those emails may still be needed for referencing purposes but keeping them in the hot blob/frequently accessed storage tier (S3) is far from economical.
+After a year, those emails may still be needed for referencing purposes but keeping them in the hot blob/frequently accessed storage tier (S3) is not economical.
 Using a simple code, you can move your emails from S3 to S3-IA and then finally archive them where they can stay indefinitely and incur negligible costs.

 Archiving data is necessary for a variety of reasons.
 Using traditional technology for archiving purposes incurs huge costs and remains inefficient.
 Amazon Glacier resolves all the issues and challenges faced with traditional archiving technology.
 There are a lot of benefits of using Glacier for archiving: Glacier backup cost is exceptionally less, it is more secure and reliable, it provides unlimited storage space and despite that is easy to manage.
 Glacier is compatible with various other Amazon services; therefore users can develop an archiving structure that moves data between different storage tiers using these services.